 Main analysis: Associations between environmental scores and health outcomes

 Overall, as displayed in Figures 1A-B, exposure to suggested higher microbial load indoors, as represented by the indoor environmental score, was found to increase the risk for wheezing and bronchitis outcomes within the first year of life in adjusted random-effects meta-analyses (adjusted Odds Ratio aOR, 95% Confidence Interval 95%CI: aOR 1.20 [1.13-1.27] and 1.28 [1.18-1.39], respectively).
 In contrast, we observed inverse associations between exposure to suggested higher microbial load indoors with asthma and statistically significant with allergic rhinitis in later childhood (0.93 (0.85-1.02) and 0.85 [0.79-0.92], respectively.
-For the remaining environmental scores, no statistically significant associations could be obtained.
+For the remaining environmental scores, no statistically significant associations were observed.

-There was no major difference in the results when the analyses were stratified by atopic status, except a slightly more pronounced inverse effect between exposure to the indoor score and allergic rhinitis in the atopic subgroup (0.85 [0.76-0.95]) compared to the non-atopic children.
+There were no major differences in the results when the analyses were stratified by atopic status, except a slightly more pronounced inverse effect between exposure to the indoor score and allergic rhinitis in the atopic subgroup (0.85 [0.76-0.95]) compared to the non-atopic children.
 Further, including “dampness” and “daycare before the 2nd birthday” as additional sources of microbial exposure to the indoor score did not change the magnitude or the direction of the effect estimates for any of the outcomes tested (data not shown).

 Confirmatory analysis (Factor analysis)

-We found similar associations for the dimension “crowding” (high factor loadings for “nr of people at home” and “nr of (older) children” in relation to the health outcomes as it was observed with the indoor environmental score in mutually adjusted regression analyses (Figure 2A-B).
+We found similar associations for the dimension “crowding” (high factor loadings for “number of people at home” and “number of (older) children” in relation to the health outcomes as it was observed with the indoor environmental score in mutually adjusted regression analyses (Figure 2A-B).
 “Crowding” at home significantly increased the risk for wheezing and bronchitis within the first year (1.20 [1.15-1.26] and 1.27 [1.19-1.36], respectively).
 Similar to the indoor environmental score results, there were statistically significant inverse associations between “crowding” with later asthma and allergic rhinitis (0.91 [0.85-0.98] and 0.87 [0.81-0.93], respectively).
 In contrast, the factor described by “outdoor exposure” was observed to significantly increase the risk for bronchitis within the first year (1.04 [1.00-1.07]), but there was no significant associations with asthma and allergic rhinitis in later childhood.
-Lastly, we further included “dampness within the first year” and “passive smoke exposure within the first year to the factor analysis.
+Lastly, we further included “dampness within the first year” and “passive smoke exposure within the first year” to the factor analysis.
 The assignment of the environmental exposure as well as their associations with the health outcomes remained stable for “outdoor exposure” and “crowding”.
-There were further no statistically significant associations with between the third dimension and any of the health outcomes tested (data not shown).
+There were further no statistically significant associations between the third dimension (“pets”) and any of the health outcomes tested (data not shown).

 DISCUSSION